temporalio/documentation/docs/shared/continue-as-new.md

 Workflows that periodically execute a number of Activities, for a long time, have the potential of running into this execution history size limit.

-One way of dealing with this issue is to use "ContinueAsNew".
+One way of dealing with this issue is to use `ContinueAsNew`.
 This feature allows you to complete the current Workflow execution and start a new one atomically.
 This new execution has the same Workflow Id, but a different Run Id, and as such will get its own execution history.

-If your Workflow are running periodically using a Cron definition, the "ContinueAsNew" feature is used internally by Temporal.
+If your Workflows are running periodically using a Cron definition, the `ContinueAsNew` feature is used internally by Temporal.
 In this case, each Workflow execution as defined by the Cron definition will have its own Run Id and execution history.